matrix-org/synapse/docs/workers.md

 ### `synapse.app.generic_worker`

 This worker can handle API requests matching the following regular expressions.

-Note that stream writers should have their endpoints routed directly to them for efficiency.
-If this is not done, then `POST` and `PUT` requests will be proxied to the proper worker while `GET` requests will be handled directly.
+`GET` requests will be handled directly while `POST` and `PUT` requests will be proxied to the proper worker.
+See the [stream writers](#stream-writers) section below for more  information.

     # Sync requests
     ^/_matrix/client/(v2_alpha|r0|v3)/sync$